ben-z-original/widthestimation/README.md

 # Crack Width Estimation using <br> Rectangle Transform

+### No warranty or support is granted in any way!
+Use at your own risk.

 This repository contains the code that was used for the publication:

 **Model-based Crack Width Estimation using Rectangle Transform** <br>